Our Team

 Chair

-Executive Officer of Western Riverina Community College., Through additional board roles with Community Colleges Australia, David has also helped to develop and strengthen the contribution of community colleges across Australia.
-David holds a Master of Education Leadership and Policy, Bachelor of Adult Learning and Development, as well as qualifications in business and accounting.
-Also known for his involvement in the community, David received the Governor-General’s Award for services provided to Scouting Australia in 2011 and was named ACT Rugby Volunteer of the Year.
+David received the Governor-General’s Award for services provided to Scouting Australia in 2011 and was named ACT Rugby Volunteer of the Year.
 A keen sailor in his leisure time, David completed a two-week sailing voyage from Australian to New Zealand aboard HMB Bark Endeavour (replica) in 2019.

 Brett Stonestreet

-Brett Stonestreet was appointed as Griffith City Council's General Manager in August 2011.
 Brett has over 40 years of experience in local government and has spent a significant period of that time as a CEO, Group Manager and General Manager in Moyne Shire (Victoria), Gunnedah Shire, Cobar Shire and Barraba Shire councils.

 Jackie Kruger

 Jackie commenced as General Manager of Leeton Shire Council in August 2015.
 Jackie came to the Riverina from Tamworth where she held the position of Director Planning and Community Services.
-Her formal qualifications are in natural resource management (BSc Forestry/Conservation) and a Masters in Environmental Education.

 Elijah Ingram

 Elijah Ingram joined the CUC Western Riverina board in 2022, is the Creative Officer for Western Riverina Arts, and is co-founder of local Aboriginal Production company, Miil Miil Productions.
 Elijah is a proud Wiradjuri man, Digital Artist and a NSW Aboriginal Land Council Youth Advisory Committee member who has represented First Nations youth at the United Nations’ twelfth session of the Expert Mechanism on the Rights of Indigenous Peoples.
+He also recently attended the Initiatives of Change, Caux Forum in Switzerland, as part of Global Indigenous Dialogue.

-He also recently attended the Initiatives of Change, Caux Forum in Switzerland, as part of Global Indigenous Dialogue where he and other young people contributed to discussions around 'Healing Wounds of the Past'.
-As Creative Officer of Western Riverina Arts, Elijah develops digital arts initiatives and ways to fund, partner and create projects that can lead to long-term employment outcomes and economic sustainability in the digital arts in the Western Riverina.
+As Creative Officer for Western Riverina Arts, Elijah develops digital arts initiatives and ways to fund, partner, and create projects that can lead to long-term employment outcomes and economic sustainability of the digital arts in the Western Riverina.

-Dr Mohammed Mofreh
+Dr. Mohammed Mofreh

 Duncan Taylor

-Duncan Taylor is the voluntary CEO of the Country Universities Centre, following from being the inaugural Chair of the original Cooma Universities Centre which later became the Country Universities Centre Snowy Monaro.
 Duncan is a former Member of the TAFE NSW Commission Board and former President of the Isolated Children’s Parents’ Association of New South Wales, and previously sat on the Rural and Remote Education Advisory Group that advises the NSW Government and Department of Education on strategies to improve educational outcomes in rural and remote areas.